AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Secrets.md

 ## Secrets and Clues

-- [ ] The leader of Ank'Harel, J'mon Sa Ord, is a dragon
+- [ ] The leader of Ank'Harel, J'mon Sa Ord, is a dragon.
+This is known by Jamil A'alithiya.
 - [ ] J'mon works with the Cobalt Soul to locate and obtain rare magical artifacts for their horde/private collection, under the pretense of protecting them and keeping them out of the wrong hands.
-- [ ] The dragon horde contains a Luxon beacon.
+- [ ] J'mon's horde contains a Luxon beacon.
+This is known by Jamil A'alithiya.
-- [ ] Perjeon's treasure map leads to a dragon horde, and his former shipmate wants the map for himself.
+- [ ] Ilena recently stole the beacon.
-- [ ] Perjeon wants to buy an airship and needs a connection to the builders in Ank'Harel, along with 100,000 gp.
-Once he knows his map leads to a horde, he'll be tempted to follow it.
+- [ ] Perjeon's treasure map leads to a desert ruin, and his former shipmate Ilena wants the map for herself.
 - [ ] Aza wants to steal a beacon of the Luxon.
 She will find one if she joins Perjeon to search for the horde, but her rival is working with Perjeon's rival.
 - [ ] Thrast will speak to the dragon and provoke its wrath when it learns a beacon has been stolen by their accomplice.